mah0001/metadata-editor-docs-v2/quick_start_indicator.md

 ![image](img/ME_UG_v1-0-0_quick_start_document_create_project_types.png)

-A new project page will open in a new tab.
+A new *Project* page will open in a new tab.

 ![image](img/ME_UG_v1-0-0_quick_start_indicator_new_project_home.png)

-We will use the image *poverty_thumbnail.jpg* as a thumbnail (or feel free to select your own JPG or PNG file).
-The thumbnail will be displayed in the Metadata Editor project list, and in the NADA catalog if the project is published in NADA.
+You can use the image *poverty_thumbnail.jpg* as a thumbnail, or your own JPG or PNG file.
+The thumbnail will be displayed in the Metadata Editor *My projects* list, and in the NADA catalog if the project is published in NADA.
 Click on the `edit` icon in the screenshot image, and select the image file when prompted.

 ![image](img/ME_UG_v1-0-0_quick_start_indicator_edit_thumbnail.png)

-Documenting an indicator consists of entering information about the indicator in metadata entry forms defined by a *metadata template*.
+Documenting an indicator consists of entering information (metadata) about the indicator in metadata entry forms defined by a *metadata template*.
 When you create a new project, a default template is automatically selected.
 We will use this template, so there is no need to switch template.

 ## Step 2: Enter metadata